 2018 NBA Free-Agency Big Board: Top 25 Free Agents Remaining

-The first 24 hours of 2018 NBA free agency witnessed both the market opening and the dam bursting.
+The second day of 2018 NBA free agency reinforced the theme of the first: California rules this summer.

-Before the hoops world could think about getting any shuteye, Paul George, Chris Paul and Kevin Durant had agreed to re-sign with their respective clubs.
-By Sunday's end, LeBron James had agreed to join the Los Angeles Lakers, via a Klutch Sports announcement, and Kentavious Caldwell-Pope had agreed to another go-round with the Purple and Gold, per ESPN's Chris Haynes.
+While the Los Angeles Lakers were busy rebuilding their roster around LeBron James, his longtime Finals nemesis scored the biggest bargain in recent memory.
+DeMarcus Cousins, a 27-year-old four-time All-Star, joined the Golden State Warriors on a clearance-priced one-year, $5.3 million deal, per ESPN's Adrian Wojnarowski.

-As far as marquee names are concerned, this relatively thin crop already looks picked apart.
+Even with Cousins recovering from a torn Achilles, this adds to Golden State's staggering collection of talent.

-Ennis is far more solid than spectacular, but his salary should reflect that.
-He shouldn't be counted on for shot-creation, but he'll guard multiple positions and add offensive value as both a transition finisher and spot-up shooter.
+Ennis is far more solid than spectacular, and his salary should reflect that.
+He shouldn't be counted on for shot creation, but he'll guard multiple positions and add offensive value as both a transition finisher and spot-up shooter.

 Provided he gets plugged into the right role with appropriate expectations placed upon him, he should have a chance to stick with his next employer.